browserengineering/book/book/scheduling-and-threading.md

                 task()
 ```

-Next let's make the `Browser` also schedule tasks on the main thread
+Next, make the `Browser` schedule tasks on the main thread
 instead of calling them directly.
 For example, here is loading:

 ``` {.python}